Payment card and store credit card

 Withdrawal of consumer credit

-If you use your right of withdrawal, you lose your card.
 You can use the right of withdrawal only once, at the time of the issuance of the card and not for each purchase.

 The private payment card allows you to pay only for your purchases made in the chain's or network's stores.

-• cash payment, you pay in one go,
+• Cash payment, you pay in one go

-• or the settlement with a credit "classic",
+• Settlement with a depreciable credit

-• or the settlement with a revolving credit.
+• Settlement with a revolving credit.

 FYI